Solomon's Temple, Aizawl: Architecture

+Area

 The Temple area accommodates 2,000 people within the main hall and 10,000 within its courtyard.
 It is a square site measuring 180 ft. on each side.
 The interior of the Temple building is also square, measuring 120 ft. on each side.
 A 30 ft. wide verandah called 'The porch of Solomon's Temple' is attached to the exterior of the main hall on all four sides.
 This provides a shelter for people with its sizeable seating capacity.